AlexeiSharovBaltimore/ART-TF/README.md

 based on distal binding sites and proximal binding sites, respectively.
 ExAtlas is a software for meta-analysis of gene expression data.
 Besides standard statistical analysis of gene expression (similar to NIA Array Analysis) it supports several methods for meta-analysis and generates results for all combinations of data in multi-component data sets (e.g., all gene expression profiles vs. all GO annotations).
-ExAtlas is available at http://webtools.systemsmedicine.jp/exatlas and the code can be accessed at https://github.com/AlexeiSharovBaltimore/ExAtlas.
-Users can register to create their own worlspace in ExAtlas or use it as visitors without registration if they click button "Start using ExAtlas".
+ExAtlas demo is available at http://alexei.nfshost.com/exatlas/ (Full installation of ExAtlas: http://webtools.systemsmedicine.jp/exatlas/) and the code can be accessed at https://github.com/AlexeiSharovBaltimore/ExAtlas.
+To enter as guest, click button "Start using ExAtlas".
 Then, to access ART-TF data, users need to select organism species by clicking the pull-down menu "Select organism" shown by blue arrow at the top of the screen.
 Please, select "Human (Homo sapiens)".